Waypoint Journeys Presents

 Group Size Small group expedition: maximum 5 guests, intimate and unhurried

-Flights 2–5 night options: no domestic flights required.
-8-night option: two domestic flights included (Tripoli ↔ Ghat and Ubari/Sabha → Tripoli).
+Flights 2- and 5-night options: no domestic flights required.
+12-night option: an overland drive south to the desert via Sebha, with one domestic flight on the return (Sebha → Tripoli).
 International flights to Tripoli are not included on any option.

-Accommodation 4★ hotels in Tripoli throughout the coastal route; the traditional Dar Ghadames Hotel inside the medina on the 5- and 8-night options; desert camping under the stars in the Acacus on the 8-night option
+Accommodation 4★ hotels in Tripoli throughout the coastal route; the traditional Dar Ghadames Hotel inside the medina on the 5- and 12-night options; desert camping under the stars in the Acacus on the 12-night option

 Not Included International flights to Tripoli; Libya visa fee (~$63 USD — invitation letter is included); travel insurance; tips for driver and guide; photography permits at sensitive sites; alcohol and additional beverages; non-included lunches and dinners.